Geeoon/CORDIC-SystemVerilog/README.md

 Pre-generated 32-bit CORDIC modules are in the `cordic_generated` directory.

 ## Running Tests
-The testbenches for the cordic, sine, and cosine modules are located in `tests`.
+The testbenches for the cordic, sine, cosine, and atan2 modules are located in `tests`.

 Has not been tested on hardware.